AW Resident area

 The candidates are able to sit the exam after 3 years of the residency program onwards.
 The Credentials committee must review and approve the evidence of each candidate before a resident can sit the exam.
 It is expected that this information will need to be submitted 4 – 6 months prior to sitting the exam.
 Evidence include:

-- Evidence of completed 120 case exposures, 12 case discussions and 3 case reports
+- Evidence of completed 120 case exposures and 3 case reports

 - Evidence of at least 2 submitted publications.
 Papers must be accepted for publication by time of exam